Eliminate Inefficiencies From Your IT Compliance Program

 Hyperproof has native integration with the tools you already use and love.
 With our native integrations, you can automate the collection of evidence files and reduce friction from collaboration processes.
 You can also use the Hyperproof API to detect compliance events, extract evidence from source systems (e.g. Jira, GitHub, Workday, Checkr, etc.), and auto-import evidence into Hyperproof.

 Hyperproof supports continuous compliance.
-With automated reminders, you can ensure that testing and evidence collection is happening throughout the year, rather than right before an audit.
+With automated reminders, you can ensure that testing and evidence collection are happening throughout the year, rather than right before an audit.

 Hyperproof provides reports to give teams a thorough understanding of the status of each compliance program and a high-level view of their overall compliance posture.
 With real-time data on where they stand, teams can hone in on what remediations are needed, which controls need to be reviewed, and exactly where they need to focus their energy.